Last Updated on May 10, 2022 by MarcyPro

 Like any other eating or exercise system, fasted cardio won’t be a perfect fit for every individual.
 The system also comes with some downsides that you should take into consideration before you give it a try.

 One of the biggest downsides of exercising when you haven’t eaten anything for a while is that you may feel sluggish or tired during your fitness routine.
-This could make it extra difficult for you to maintain the intensity of your workout, and you may even find that you can’t keep up your usual pace.
+This could make it extra difficult for you to maintain the intensity of your workout, and you may even find that you can’t keep up a moderate intensity.

 If you aren’t careful, cardio fasting can be a double-edged sword.
-When your body doesn’t have an abundance of glucose to burn from your last meal, your metabolism won’t just mind your fat stores for energy.
+When your body doesn’t have enough glycogen stores to burn from your last meal, your metabolism won’t just mind your fat stores for energy.
 It can also begin to break down your muscles for fuel.
-Shrinking your muscles is not the result you want, especially if one of your goals is to increase muscle mass.
+Shrinking your muscles is not the result you want, especially if one of your goals is building muscle mass.

 Next, make sure to incorporate resistance training into your workout routine to promote muscle growth.
 Resistance training may utilize resistance bands or include weight training with dumbbells or a barbell with weights.